Start Today

-Start Today is an album by Gorilla Biscuits.
+Start Today is the second and final album by Gorilla Biscuits.
 It is considered an influential recording in hardcore punk, with NME naming it among the genre's 15 best albums of all time.
 It is the biggest selling record released by Revelation Records with copies in excess of 100,000 sold on CD alone.

 Track listing

 All songs written by Walter Schreifels, except where noted.